jawhien/extendedTotalCmd/doc/en/readme.md

 ## Does not the reporting of the size of the file under the cursor

-Determining the size of file under cursor only works when using Brief view.
+In some cases (for example, when working via FTP), determining the size of the file under the cursor works only brief view.

 ## How can I help develop the add-on?
 If you liked my add-on, you can donate any amount on the [special page](https://jnsoft.ru/en/articles/nvda/extendedTotalCmd/donation.php).